zama-ai/tfhe-rs/tfhe/docs/fundamentals/set-the-server-key.md

 # Set the server key

-The next step is to call `set_server_key`
+This document explains how to call the function `set_server_key`.

-This function will **move** the server key to an internal state of the crate and manage the details to give a simpler interface.
+This function will **move** the server key to an internal state of the crate and manage the details for a simpler interface.

+Here is an example:

 ```rust
 use tfhe::{ConfigBuilder, generate_keys, set_server_key};